RyanFrizzle22/HRM-Housing-project/README.md

 Should the Nova Scotia prioritze zoning reform to enable higher-density housing in established neighbourhoodsor continue expanding housingsupply through suburban greenfield development, in order to improve affordability while maintaining municipal fiscal sustainabilityy over the next decade.

-> [!WARNING]
-> There are others doing this already in the class.
-There is a requirement to be unique to you.
-Consider pivoting to your hometown.

 ## Executive Summary